-The B2B buying journey has always been a complex one and now it’s become a largely self-service affair.
-Buying teams use multiple touch points, channels, and devices to seek out and collect information about the products and services they need.
+The B2B buying journey has always been a complex one and now it’s become a largely self-service affair – even for big ticket items.
+Buying teams use multiple touchpoints, channels, and devices to seek out and collect information about the products and services they need.

-Customer journey mapping helps demystify the buying journey, allowing businesses to see it from their customers’ perspective.
+Customer journey mapping helps demystify the buying journey, allowing businesses to see it from a customer success perspective.
 Statista reports that 36% of global B2B companies use a combination of buyer personas and customer journey maps to help them understand how their customers move through the buying funnel.

 Journey mapping can help you identify pain points along a digital B2B buying journey that mimics a B2C buying experience.
-With much of a B2B buyer’s journey completed before a prospect ever reaches out to sales, it’s important for businesses to identify touch points and channels that buyers rely on.
-Then they can optimize them for maximum impact.
+With much of a B2B buyer’s journey completed before a prospect ever reaches out to sales, it’s important for businesses to identify touchpoints and channels that buyers rely on.
+This is particularly true for B2B ecommerce, with B2B buyers using digital channels more frequently.
+Forrester reports that U.S. B2B ecommerce sales will reach $3 trillion in the next five years.

 One-third of buyers say they start their buying journey by researching on Amazon Business, 26% on a search engine, and 23% on a brand manufacturer or industry distributor website.
 Forty-one percent say they eventually buy on the brand manufacturer/distributor site.

-In this guide, you’ll get an in-depth look at B2B customer journey mapping, how it works, and the benefits that come with using it effectively.
-We’ll also look at each step of the process, from defining buyer personas to creating detailed customer journey maps.
+In this article, you’ll get an in-depth look at B2B customer journey mapping, how it works, and the benefits that come with using it effectively.
+We’ll also look at each step of the process, from defining buyer persona to creating detailed customer journey maps.

 What Is a B2B Customer Life Cycle?

-The B2B customer life cycle includes all the stages a business customer moves through during their relationship with a product or service vendor.
+The B2B customer life cycle includes all the stages a business customer, including the buying teams, moves through during their relationship with a product or service vendor.

-• Discover: Your buyer has discovered that there is an issue impacting their business.
+- Discover: Your buyer has discovered that there is an issue impacting their business.
 They may not yet know that a solution exists, but they’re researching.
-At this stage, you want your company, your products and services, and your content to be discoverable so your buyer knows your company is an option.
+At this stage, you want your marketing effort to focus on your company, your products and services, and your content in a way that makes your content discoverable for the buyer.
+To do so, you need to use outside-in messaging.
+This means starting where your buyer is — and leading them to your content.

-• Educate: Now you’ll want to educate your buyer that potential solutions do exist.
-Information needs to be available to help them understand the differences between your solution and others, and why one may be a better fit.
+- Educate: Next, inform your buyer that potential solutions do exist.
+Education is key.
+Be ready to provide valuable insight via various customer touchpoints to help them understand the differences between your solution and others, and why one may be a better fit.

-• Purchase: Your buyer is at a point where they’re making a decision about acquiring a solution to their problem.
-This is where you’ll want to provide examples of previous, positive customer experiences, timelines, and other persuasive information that shows your business is the best choice.
+- Purchase: Your buyer is at a point where they’re deciding about acquiring a solution to their problem.
+This is where you’ll want to provide examples of previous, positive customer experiences, timelines, demos, and other persuasive information that shows your business is the best choice.

-• Retention: A purchase is just the beginning of a buyer relationship.
+- Retention: A purchase is just the beginning of a buyer relationship.
 Now you’ll need to provide support and service that retains your customer, keeps them devoted to your business, and, perhaps even more important, turns them into advocates that attract new customers.
-This requires you to provide exceptional customer service with an emphasis on total experience.
+This requires you to obtain customer feedback, analyze customer behavior, and follow-up with existing customers so you can provide exceptional customer service with an emphasis on total experience.

 What Is Total Experience in B2B Selling?